utopia-os/interoperable-distributed-architecture/README.md

 ![](IDA.png)

 To implement this, we propose a layered approach.
-The foundational layer consists of various databases, each serving different networks and owned by different users or groups of users.
+The foundational layer consists of various databases, each serving different networks.
 These databases could be either server-based or peer-to-peer (p2p), depending on the needs and resources of the network.

 The next layer is the Adapters.
 These are designed to facilitate the interaction between frontends and databases.
 They allow frontends to perform create, read, update, and delete (CRUD) operations on different databases, ensuring a smooth flow of data.